Kimi450/ubuntu_server/README.md

     - You need to create DNS entries to access the Ingress services.
 The following entries are recommended:
       - `*.<DOMAIN_NAME>`
       - `<DOMAIN_NAME>`
-    - You can port forward the following ports on your router to gain external access.
+    - You can port forward (NAT based) the following ports on your router to gain external access.
 On your router:
       - Set a static IP for your server (if applicable) so the router doesnt assign a different IP to the machine breaking your port-forwarding setup
       - Following are some sample rules based on the `all` file defaults for port forwarding, feel free to tweak to your needs.